- There are three types of aged care which range from the ability to live independently or in supplemented accommodation

 You will be asked if you want to provide details of your relative’s income and assets but you are not legally required to disclose this.

-5. Moving your relative in
+5. Moving your relative into aged care

 Just before they move in, you’ll be provided with an Accommodation Agreement.
 This is a legal document which sets out the terms of the residency as well as rights and responsibilities for your relative and for the aged care facility.
 You may want to consider seeking legal advice before signing it.